gregorybesson/ai-notes/README.md

 - A terminal test, which determines when the game is over.
 States where the game has ended are called terminal states.
 - A utility function (also called a payoff function), which gives a numeric value for the outcome of a game.
 In chess, the outcome is a win, loss, or draw, which we can represent by the values +1, —1, or 0.
 Some games have a wider variety of possible outcomes; for example, the payoffs in backgammon range from +192 to —192.

+## Minimax algorithm
+In an opponent game, the mininiax algorithm is designed to determine the optimal strategy for the AI player, and thus to decide what the best first move is.
+The algorithm consists of five steps:
+- Generate the whole game tree, all the way down to the terminal states.
+- Apply the utility function to each terminal state to get its value.
+- Use the utility of the terminal states to determine the utility of the nodes one level higher up in the search tree.
+- Continue backing up the values from the leaf nodes toward the root, one layer at a time.
+- Eventually, the backed-up values reach the top of the tree; at that point, the AI player chooses the move that leads to the highest value.
+This is called the minimax decision, because it maximizes the utility under the assumption that the opponent will play perfectly to minimize it.

 # Building a game tree

 # minimax function